eshapandey0530/ANN/README.md

 # ANN

-ANN is an online table reservation tool where you may make a reservation for your dinner.
-It also assists restaurants in collaborating with various NGOs to reduce food waste and provide excess food to those in need.
-Customers can also collaborate with organizations (NGOs) by donating to them.
+ANN is an online platform for reserving tables at restaurants, while also facilitating their collaboration with NGOs to donate excess food to those in need.
+Customers can also donate to NGOs through the platform.

 There are 4 folders in this repo:
   1. html - contains the html files for the website